Skip to content

 Quick Start

-If you are new to Smithy, the official Smithy quickstart is a good place to familiarize yourself with the IDL before continuing.
+If you are new to Smithy, the official Smithy quickstart is a good place to learn the IDL before continuing.

-You need the .NET SDK.
-That’s it for basic builds — NSmithy bundles the Smithy CLI (including a JRE) inside the NuGet package, so no separate Java or Smithy CLI installation is required.
+Basic builds require only the .NET SDK.
+NSmithy bundles the Smithy CLI (including a JRE) inside the NuGet package, so no separate Java or Smithy CLI installation is required.

 If you enable SmithyGenerateDocs (Sphinx HTML docs), Python 3.11+ must also be on your PATH.

-Optionally install CSharpier for formatted generated code — NSmithy runs it automatically after codegen if available, and silently skips it if not.
+Optionally install CSharpier for formatted generated code.
+NSmithy runs it automatically after codegen when it is available, and skips it otherwise.

 Install the NSmithy project templates (one-time):